projectriff/riff/Private-Registry-for-Images.md

 When you create a function or deploy a service the image for the application/function will be pulled from the registry specified in the `--image` flag.
 In order to use a private registry for this image you need to provide a Secret containing your image pull credentials and add it to `imagePullSecrets` for the default service account in the namespace you are using for the application/function.

-When deploying imags from a a private Google Container Registry to the default namespace you could do the following:
+When deploying images from a private Google Container Registry to the default namespace you could do the following:

 1. Create a service account and assign it `roles/storage.objectViewer` for your project's GCR bucket